MvvsnmDevops4122/14_DEVOPS_K8S_2026/K8s_kubeadm_setup_02.md

-# Types of Kubernetes clusters:
+# Types of Kubernetes Clusters

-1. Self Managed Clusters

-2. Cloud Provider Clusters

-# 1.Self Managed Cluster:

-* A group of servers (physical or virtual) that your team or organization manages directly, instead of using

-  an outside service provider or cloud vendor.

-## Minikube: \[single node k8s cluster]

-* Runs a single-node Kubernetes cluster on your local machine, used mainly for development and testing.

-* Kubernetes takes care of pod failures, but node failure recovery is manual—you need to fix node issues yourself.

-## Kubeadm: \[multi node k8s cluster]

-* Used to create multi-node clusters (e.g., 1 master, 2 worker nodes) for both testing and production.

-* Like Minikube, it automatically handles pod failures, but you need to manually fix any failed nodes.

-## Note:

-* This is the main drawback of self-managed Kubernetes: if a pod fails, Kubernetes will automatically recover,

-  but if a node fails, you must fix it manually.

-* Many teams choose cloud providers, where node failures are handled automatically by the cloud platform.

 ---

+Kubernetes clusters are mainly divided into two types:

+1. Self-Managed Clusters
-# 2. Cloud Provider Clusters
+2. Cloud-Managed Clusters

-EKS (AWS Elastic Kubernetes Service)

-AKS (Azure Kubernetes Service)

-GKE (Google Kubernetes Engine)

-* AWS EKS, Azure AKS, Google GKE

-* Fully-managed Kubernetes services provided by cloud vendors.

-* Kubernetes automatically restores failed pods.

-* Node (virtual machine) failures are handled by the cloud provider—nodes are recreated or replaced automatically without your

-  manual intervention.

 ---

+# 1. Self-Managed Clusters

+- In self-managed clusters, the organization manages the Kubernetes infrastructure and nodes manually.

+- The team is responsible for:
+  - Installation
+  - Configuration
+  - Upgrades
+  - Maintenance
+  - Troubleshooting

+## Minikube

+- Single-node Kubernetes cluster.

+- Mainly used for:
+  - Learning
+  - Development
+  - Testing

+- Runs on a local machine.

+---

-## Summary:
+## kubeadm

-Application failure: If Pod down inside node is called application failure.

-Infra failure: If Entire node down is called Infra failure.
+- Used to create multi-node Kubernetes clusters.

+Example:
+- 1 Control Plane Node
+- Multiple Worker Nodes

+- Used for:
+  - Testing
+  - Production environments

+---

+## Drawback of Self-Managed Clusters

+- Kubernetes automatically handles Pod failures.

+- But if a node fails, it must be fixed manually by the administrator.

+---

+# 2. Cloud-Managed Clusters

+Cloud providers offer fully managed Kubernetes services.

+Examples:
+- Amazon EKS
+- Azure Kubernetes Service
+- Google Kubernetes Engine

+---

+# Features of Cloud-Managed Clusters

+- Kubernetes automatically handles Pod failures.

+- Cloud providers automatically manage:
+  - Node failures
+  - Infrastructure maintenance
+  - Scaling
+  - High availability

+- If a node fails, the cloud provider automatically recreates or replaces it.
 ---

 ### Lab Setup: Kubeadm on AWS EC2 (Ubuntu 22.04) ###